No Spider Harmed in the Making of this Book

 ANTHOLOGY Short fiction/poetry

-Inspired by Lady Hale and her spider brooch, we realised we were coming up to our 8th Anniversary in August 2020.
+Back in September 2019 we were inspired by Lady Hale and distracted by her spider brooch.
+Then we realised we were coming up to our 8th Anniversary in August 2020.
 What better way to celebrate than with a book of Spider related stories and poems?

 Jennifer A McGowan